 Your school’s deadline for submitting documentation (which must be at least 30 days from the date your office receives the results of the primary confirmation);

-Notification that if the student misses the deadline, he may not receive Title IV funds for the award period or period of enrollment; and
+Notification that if the student misses the deadline, they may not receive Title IV funds for the award period or period of enrollment; and

-A statement that you won’t decide the student’s eligibility until he has a chance to submit immigration status documents.
+A statement that you won’t decide the student’s eligibility until they have a chance to submit immigration status documents.

 Documenting Immigration Status in Later Award Years

 You must also document the eligible noncitizen status each award year for a conditional permanent resident, a refugee, a Cuban-Haitian entrant, or a person granted asylum.
-Students in any of these categories may have been redesignated to permanent-resident status or may have had their statuses revoked.
-You will have to send the documents for third step verification if the student’s status isn’t confirmed through the USCIS match.
-Also note that VAWA prima facie status generally expires after 180 days or 1 year, and that parolees can potentially become Lawful Permanent Residents if their I-485 is approved.
+Students in any of these categories may have been redesignated to permanent-resident status or may have had their status revoked.
+You will have to send the documents for third step verification if the student’s status isn’t confirmed through the DHS match.
+Also note that VAWA prima facie status generally expires after 1 year, and that parolees can potentially become Lawful Permanent Residents if their I-485 is approved.